aurorascharff/rsc-workshop/STEPS-4h.md

 - Data access layer actions, prefer extracting the actions
 - You could also make a contact.ts service/action file when you get alot, for this is easier to work with now in the workshop
 - Create: createEmptyContact.ts.
 Don't revalidate.
-- How can we use this in the layout? onClick?
+- How can we use this in the layout? onClick fails!
 Would have needed a new component.
 - How would you submit a form in react?
 - Show example from pages router [forms](https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations)
 - Noen som er kjent med form actions?
 Hva skjer, hvordan brukes de?
 Method post og action med route.
 Nå kan de bindes til funksjoner.
 - Form and action-prop layout.tsx, mention onClick and hydration and web standards.
 Add revalidate.
 Redirect also does a revalidatePath, use redirect instead.
-- Hvis direkte Server Function: show works without js.
+- (Hvis direkte Server Function: show works without js).
 - This is an implicit action = async transition, automatisk "post", "Server Action"
 - Since we're using a metaframework with SSR, it's extra good to use as many native elements as possible, everything works without js, not button onclick router.push if we dont have to.
 Good for a11y as well.
 - Update: ContactForm form and action-prop, could use function but we can also use hidden inputs or .bind to ensure prog.en and dont need client-comp.
 - UpdateContactSimple: forklare formdata.
+- Don't test!
+Errors with prisma.
 - Validation.
 We allow empty data but maybe you don't want that.
 And there are some things we can validate!
+PARSE ikke SAFEPARSE
+- Test!
+Errors is thrown or contact is saved.
 - Vi er fullstackutviklere, don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.
-- Delete: deleteContact.ts, then form and action-prop, .bind, then DeleteContactButton for modal,.
-OnSubmit is fallback wiouth js.
-Could also use hidden input.
-You could also use the action prop directly.
+- Delete: deleteContact.ts, then form and action-prop, .bind, then DeleteContactButton for modal with the action prop directly.
+- (OnSubmit is fallback without js.
+Could also use hidden input.)
-- Dette er altså et progressive enhancement.
+- (Dette er altså et progressive enhancement).
-- Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards.
+- (Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards).

 ## App: Add interactivity with SubmitButton

 - Make all mutations slow.
 Lets make this realistic.
+Feel UX.
 - Analyze SubmitButton.
 Har dere brukt denne synaksen før?
 Hva gjør den?
 Rest operator, spread på button.
 Videreført buttonprops.
 - Use SubmitButton with loading boolean for delete button transition
 - Hva skal vi gjøre i submitButton?
 Kan jeg bruke en react 19 hook?
-- Add useFormStatus isSubmitting.
+- Add useFormStatus isSubmitting, "use client".
 Bruker parent form som kontekst.
-- Delete loading and disabled boolean from deletebutton
+- Delete loading boolean from deletebutton, still works
 - Use SubmitButton in new contact
 - Hva er fordelene med dette?
 - Power of rsc, composition of client/server while mainaining interactivity.
 - Add component to update contact
-- Alt funker før JS, litt vanskelig å se med suspense.
-Veldig fint når vi har bittelitt js.
+- (Alt funker før JS, litt vanskelig å se med suspense.
+Veldig fint når vi har bittelitt js.)

 ## (App): Use useActionState for form validation

 - (If no time for this: mention blog post.)
 - We want to return validation to the form in updateContact.ts, change to safeParse and throw error.
 - Add ErrorBoundary, contactId/edit/error.tsx
-- Return in updateContact, then useActionState, "use client" and Zod
+- Return errors in updateContact, then useActionState, "use client" and Zod
 - Move data fetching one level up
 - Per-field errors coming back, result.errors
 - Use errors, then test and show losing data, then set return data and set defaultValue, mister ikke data jeg skrev inn